-- The Council's first LDS was approved by Government in April 2005.
-The LDS that was current for the period covered in this report (published January 2018) contains updates to reflect changes in circumstances, namely the re-evaluation of the previously approved timetable following an extended examination of the HSA DPD and a lack of available resources due to subsequent staff shortages.
-This LDS was later revised in April 2020. - The 2018 LDS shows that the Council intended to produce the Local Plan Review between 2017 and 2020.
-This timetable has slipped and the revised LDS published in 2020 set out an amended timetable.
+2.1 The Council's first LDS was approved by Government in April 2005.
+The LDS that was current for the period covered in this report was published in January 2018 but, due to some slippage in plan preparation, the LDS has since been revised.
+The LDS published in April 2020 shows that the Council now intend to produce the Local Plan Review between 2017 and 2022.
+The plan period has subsequently been extended to 2037.